davideast/stitch-mcp/docs/build-virtual-tools.md

 },
 ```

-Key details: `pLimit(3)` caps concurrent fetches.
-Errors are collected and thrown together, not on first failure.
+Use `pLimit(3)` to cap concurrent fetches.
+Collect errors and throw them together rather than failing on the first one.

 ### Passthrough — `list_tools`

-The minimal case.
-Delegates directly to a client method:
+When you only need to forward a single client method, delegate directly:

 ```typescript
 execute: async (client: StitchMCPClient, _args: any) => {